 Since this gentleman’s computer was running well, and his hard drive wasn’t overly aged, we decided he didn’t really need the benefit of an SSD and we went with option 1 and upgraded his existing system in situ.
 Only minor tweaks were required afterwards and he now has a fully functioning Windows 10 computer.

 Maybe it’s time for you to make the move.
 If so, please don’t hesitate to get in touch if you need assistance or support.
-As always I’m here to help, whether you’re on Brisbane's north or south side, or anywhere in Logan City or the Redlands.
+As always I’m here to help, whether you’re on Brisbane's north or south side, or anywhere in the City of Ipswich, Logan City or the Redlands.